dbissell6/DFIR/Explorations+Reflections3.md

 We also learned how to mount a Windows drive, which was particularly useful in some of the HTB challenges.
 This skill is a fundamental one in digital forensics and provides an effective way to access data on a suspect's machine.

-In addition to new technical skills, we also encountered some interesting scenarios that required us to use our knowledge of social engineering and investigative techniques.
-For example, one PICO challenge involved analyzing an .eml file to uncover the identity of the sender, while another required us to use WHOIS data to trace the origin of a suspicious email.
+One PICO challenge involved analyzing an .eml file to uncover the identity of the sender and using WHOIS data to trace the origin of a suspicious email.

 ## Gripes